Astro: Adding Previous and Next Post Navigation Links to Blog

 Include the following code in BlogPostNavPrevNext.astro.

 This generates links for the previous and next posts by finding the index of the current post in the collection.
-If the current post is the most recent, the next post link won’t be shown.
-If it’s the oldest, the previous post link won’t be shown.
+After the collection is sorted by publication date, the component locates the current post within that ordered array.
+The neighboring array elements are then used to determine the previous and next posts, avoiding the need to store explicit links in frontmatter.
+If the current post is the most recent, the next post link is not shown.
+If it is the oldest, the previous post link is not shown.

 ---